Nebishhh/SpiderMonkeyInstaller/README.md

 The SpiderMonkey download link may need updates when new versions are released.

 🎯 Final Message
-This extension empowers developers to integrate SpiderMonkey into their workflow quickly and effortlessly — making JavaScript engine experimentation accessible for all.
+This extension empowers developers to integrate SpiderMonkey into their workflow quickly and effortlessly — making JavaScript engine experimentation accessible for all.# SpiderMonkeyInstaller